-Astronomy and celestial navigation, maritime trade, even weather forecasting was among the Maya achievements at this small but powerful city state.
+Astronomy and celestial navigation, maritime trade and even weather forecasting were among the Maya achievements at this small but powerful city-state.

-Tulum rose to prominence around 1200 AD, in what is referred to as the Post-Classic Period in Maya history, a little more than three hundred years before the arrival of the Spanish conquistadors.
+Tulum rose to prominence around 1200 AD, in what is referred to as the Post-Classic Period in Maya history.
+A little over three hundred years before the arrival of the Spanish conquistadors.

-Other buildings were used fir purposes ranging from religious rites (a practice continued well into the 20th century) to serving as an ancient from of lighthouse for the immense seagoing canoes the people of Tulum used in their trading, which was a key source of wealth for the city.
+Other buildings were used for purposes ranging from religious rituals, a practice continued well into the 20th century, to serving as an ancient from of a lighthouse for the immense seagoing canoes.
+The people of Tulum used these canoes in their trading, which was a key source of wealth for the city.

 Tulum was inhabited until the conquistadors arrived.
 Like ports and trading centers throughout history, Tulum was one of the first places to encounter the invaders from across the sea –and one of the first to taste the bitter fruit of conquest.

-Today, Tulum again stands proud, as one of the more popular Maya sites for visitors.
-Its breathtaking backdrop and finely-wrought architecture give it a beauty unlike any other ancient Maya city; as it always was, Tulum is truly unique.
+Today, Tulum stands proud as one of the more popular Maya sites for visitors.
+Its breathtaking backdrop and finely wrought architecture gives it a beauty unlike any other ancient Maya city.
+It has always been truly unique.